 JOB SUMMARY AND PURPOSE

 In training to be an AOD counselor, the AOD Support Staff I MC – Registered provides services to beneficiaries participating in treatment while monitoring the program premises for safety and security.
 The participates in group counseling sessions and crisis management, and is in good standing pursuing the education and supervised hours required to achieve certification.
 Meets annual renewal requirements and submits annual renewal of Registration until Certification is earned.

 - Under guidance and supervision of a Certified AOD Counselor, the AOD Support Staff I learns alcohol and drug counseling functions including screening, assessment, and intake; collects specimen from clients for drug and alcohol screening in accord with organization Policy and Procedures.

-- Collaborates with case manager and therapist to assist treatment and other plans; assists in required intervention; participates in group and educational sessions; assists in completing discharge and transition plans and completes required EHR records.
+- Collaborates with case manager and therapist to assist treatment and other plans; assists in required intervention; participates in group and educational sessions; assists in completing discharge and transition plans and completes required Electronic Health Records (EHR).

 - Transports program participants in the company vehicle to offsite appointments, as needed.

 - PROGRAM Security

 - PROGRAM ENTRANCE MONITORING: The front door to the facility is the only permitted entrance and exit for participants, employees, partners, vendors, visitors or any other persons.
 Monitor entrance to permit only authorized persons entry (as per program guidance), in order to guard against theft and maintain security of premises.
 Record participant entry and exit as required by program rules.